-We have responsibilities under the Companies Act (Cap.
-386) enacted in Malta to report to you if, in our opinion:
+We have responsibilities under the Companies Act, 1995 enacted in Malta to report to you if, in our opinion:

-- The information given in the Report of the Directors is not consistent with the financial statements. - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - Certain disclosures of directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report.
+- The information given in the Report of the Directors is not consistent with the financial statements. - Adequate accounting records have not been kept. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit.